danrgonzalez/My_Data_Science_Projects/README.md

 Apparently, Github can't handle the size of our rendered notebook to display here but you can download it and run it on any browser as an HTML.

+## Predicting RedHat Business Value

+I created a classification model to accurately identify customers with the most potential business value as defined by Red Hat.
+Although customer information and activities were anonymized, supervised classification models highlighted three main features pertaining to customer characteristics that lead to successful outcomes.

 ## SF Crime Activity Visualization with Processing

 Created a time-lapse visualization to map over 800K data points based on San Francisco's crime activity.
 Processing is a Java based visualization tool.